 The next part of the hearing determines punishment.
-The team explores the nature of the student’s behavior as well as his history: Was there violence involved?
+The team explores the nature of the student’s behavior as well as their history: Was violence involved?
 Was the student baited, bullied, or targeted?
-Does he have a prior disciplinary record?
-Is he an honor student with an unblemished past?
+Do they have a prior disciplinary record?
+Are they an honor student with an unblemished past?

 After discussion, the team may recommend and implement further suspension or expulsion for students without disabilities.
 However, at this point, students with a documented disability are given extra protection from strict disciplinary enforcement.